Leading Pictures ofA Lover of Venice

 so well rewarded, and the streets hard though their surfaces appear,

 have a miraculous spring in the paving which makes fatigue almost

 impossible."
 J. G. Links, "Venice for Pleasure."

 |"The houses of this city are very notable and very tall and with many chambers and with many chimneys, and grace themselves with rich façades and windows to the streets, richly wrought in gold and azure, all covered in marble."
 Pero Tafur, Spanish traveler, "Wanderings and Travels," 1435-1439.|

-eye sees only what the mind is prepared to comprehend."
+what the mind is prepared to comprehend."

-is so clean to walk in as if a man were walking in a gracious
+to walk in as if a man were walking in a gracious

 chamber, because it is well paved and well bricked over; no four-legged